dsa-ou/allowed/README.md

-This program checks if your Python code only uses certain constructs, which you can configure.
+This program checks if your Python files and notebooks only use certain constructs, which you can configure.

 Like all static analysis tools, `allowed` isn't perfect and will never be.